Guide to the Walter J. Taylor papers, 1934-2000

 Includes forms and materials from the prison, such as Taylor's grade reports and San Quentin Inmate Advisory Council certificates, as well as police reports and accounts of the burglary that resulted in his being sent to prison in 1968.

-Contains letters and program materials about the Thresholds juvenile deliquency program that Taylor worked for following parole.
+Contains letters and program materials about the Thresholds juvenile delinquency program that Taylor worked for following parole.
 Also includes some job search materials; business flyers from his music store, Oldies But Goodies; and materials from his interest in political and community activism.

 Includes sign-in sheets, membership rosters, and other materials from the Sisters of Motivation and the Community Concern for Prisoners organization.
 Taylor claims to have founded both programs and appears to have worked for them for a while following parole.

 Materials in the correspondence series discuss all facets of Walter Taylor's life while in prison.
-It has been divided into incoming and outgoing correspondence, and then further divided by either subject or correspondant.
+It has been divided into incoming and outgoing correspondence, and then further divided by either subject or correspondent.
 Outgoing correspondence consists of carbon copies of letters.
 Incoming correspondence is a much larger sub-series.
-Correspondants are largely friends, girlfriends, and family members of Taylor.
+Correspondents are largely friends, girlfriends, and family members of Taylor.
 Subjects covered by these letters include Taylor's children and other family, activities by both parties, and Taylor's health.
-Several of the correspondants write of intimate feelings for Taylor, and he reciprocates in his outgoing letters.
+Several of the correspondents write of intimate feelings for Taylor, and he reciprocates in his outgoing letters.
 Many of the relationships appeared to have ended once he left prison.

 Walter J. Taylor was born on September 4, 1934, and was educated as a mechanic in the San Francisco area.
 He was convicted several times for burglary, robbery, and other crimes, and was sent to San Quentin prison in 1968 following a string of burglaries in Berkeley, California.
 While in prison he attended classes, read and wrote about African Americans' struggle for justice and civil rights, and served on the San Quentin Inmate Advisory Council.
 He was later transferred to Folsom Prison.
 Many of his letters from jail mention his campaigns for prisoner rights, including a right to privacy in prisoner correspondence and his protesting of the censorship of Black newspapers for prisoners.